nesfit/jane-cryptoalarm/README.md

 ### Technologies
 Cryptoalarm queries official cryptocurrency client (such as Bitcoin Core available as [another JANE module](https://github.com/nesfit/jane-cryptoclients/)) via RPC.

-Cryptoalarm parsing script written in Pyhton and web application written in PHP with the help of the Laravel framework:
+Cryptoalarm monitoring script written in Pyhton and web application written in PHP with the help of the Laravel framework:

 * Python 3
 * requests v2.20.0